A selection of information to help you prepare for the upcoming year. If you have any questions, please don't hesitate to contact us.

 For Israeli citizens, a valid Israeli passport is sufficient.
 If you do not have one, please take care to obtain a valid Israeli passport with your local Israeli consulate as well as whatever paperwork you need for an army deferment.

-Make sure that your passport does not expire before September 2018.
+Make sure that your passport does not expire before 6 months after the end of program.
 Israel requires a passport to be valid for at least six months after date of entry.
 Please note it takes several weeks for your passport to arrive, so take care to order it in advance.

 It is strongly recommended for all students to have a cellphone while in Israel under the Yeshiva’s responsibility.
 The Yeshiva phone is not available for student use.
 We recommend Talk N Save.
 Order at talknsave.net